-We all went to the Ferryboat Inn for lunch since it was right by the Dolphin Discovery.
-Gail and Butterfly laughed over the pictures of our dolphin adventure while I fooled around with my blackberry.
-Butterfly scolded me for working during lunch.
-I didn’t tell her that I was inconspicuously taking pictures of them laughing and enjoying themselves.
+We all go to the Ferryboat Inn for lunch since it’s right by the Dolphin Discovery.
+Gail and Butterfly laugh over the pictures of our dolphin adventure while I fool around with my blackberry.
+Butterfly scolds me for working during lunch.
+I don’t tell her that I’m inconspicuously taking pictures of them laughing and enjoying themselves.
 Pretending to be chastised, I put the phone away.
-Nothing else would upset my Butterfly for the rest of this trip, and I plan to do everything in my power to make sure that nothing disrupts her life once we return to Seattle.
+Nothing else will upset my Butterfly for the rest of this trip, and I plan to do everything in my power to make sure that nothing disrupts her life once we return to Seattle.

 “She had to go back to work,” he says.
 “She works all weekend so we most likely won’t see each other again before I leave, but we’ll email and Skype, so…” He shrugs it off.

 “It never ceases to amaze me how men seem to be able to let go so easily,” Gail pipes in.
 “I mean, I didn’t expect you guys to get married and ride off into the sunset or anything, but I guess I didn’t expect it to be so… you know… no strings attached,” Gail says, taking a forkful of her fish.

 “Eh.
 We both knew what we were getting into when we met,” Davenport adds.
 Gail just shakes her head.
 “You don’t approve?”
 He sounds a little affronted.